julien-arino/test-site/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Professor with the Department of Mathematics at the [University of Manitoba](https://umanitoba.ca/).
+I am a Professor with the Department of Mathematics at the [University of Manitoba](https://umanitoba.ca/) and a member of the (informal) [Mathematical (& Statistical) Biology group](https://umanitoba-mathbio.github.io/).

 My research is in mathematical biology, with particular focus on the role of movement in epidemiology and epizootiology.
 As part of my work, I have become more and more interested in data scientific aspects.